JapiKredi/github-slideshow/_posts/0000-01-02-JapiKredi.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Simplify the code of my slide by using functions
+Simplify the code of my slide by using repeatable functions